Overlanding

 Kitchen

-We have a full kitchen setup that stays in the vehicle.
-We don’t use it much as we prefer to precook and throw in the fridge/freezer.
+We have a full kitchen setup in its own box, but we don’t use it much as we prefer to precook and throw in the fridge/freezer.
+As a result, the kitchen box mostly stays in storage and not in the vehicle.

 Bath